Encoding GBK needs update

 These 95 characters are all defined in Unicode now (see gbk_mod.htm), so I think we should add these characters to gbk-tbl.rb.
 It won't cause any compatibility issue, at least in Ruby side.

-Updated by oCameLo (oCameLo oTnTh) about 9 years ago
+Updated by oCameLo (oCameLo oTnTh) over 9 years ago

 I just can find out only one mailing list thread about this problem here: http://sources.redhat.com/ml/libc-alpha/2000-09/msg00394.html